-The breed is not currently on Schedule A or B for any condition under the BVA/KC/International Sheep Dog Society (ISDS) Eye Scheme.
+The Miniature Wire Haired Dachshund is Schedule B of the BVA/KC/International Sheep Dog Society (ISDS) Eye Scheme for persistent pupillary membranes (PPM).

 Schedule A lists the known inherited eye conditions in the breeds where there is enough scientific information to show that the condition is inherited in the breed, often including the actual mode of inheritance and in some cases even a DNA test.
 Schedule B lists those breeds in which the conditions are, at this stage, only suspected of being inherited.

+To date, 110 scheme results have been recorded by the Kennel Club for this variety, of which all were unaffected.
 As well as the Schedule A and B, the BVA records any other conditions affecting a dog at the time of examination, which is incorporated into an annual sightings report.
-Just two adult Long Haired Dachshunds have been examined under the eye scheme since 2012; no comments were recorded for either dog.
+The sightings reports of Miniature Wire Haired Dachshunds which have taken place since 2012 are shown in Table 6.